Give the Gift of Music

 always had music in the home," Jordan's mother, Roxanne,

-sit next to his grandmother at her piano, watching her play and
+would sit next to his grandmother at her piano, watching her

 But